 - Airbags.
 Airbags minimize injury or even save lives by blowing from the front or side of the person upon collision.
 They are connected to crash sensors that effectively trigger their release at the right time.
 They have been in use in cars since the 90s, but modern airbags are softer, safer and deployed more effectively.
 You can choose premium airbag packages that have bags around every window.

 - Seat Belts.
 Seat belts, when worn properly, prevent a car’s occupants from flailing around upon impact.
-Many argue that that must be present in every car.
+Many argue that a seat belt is the single most important safety feature that must be present in every car.
 Recent innovations equip seat belts with the capacity to position occupants in a way that allows them to benefit better from other safety features such as airbags.